Getting and Using Resources From a Real Path

 Setting Default Real Paths for Public Folders Before Server Starts

-You can set the default real paths for the Public Reports and Public Components folders without having to log onto the server.
+You can set the default real paths for the Public Reports and Public Components folders without having to sign in to the server.
 There are two ways to achieve this goal: setting the real path during or after installation.

 - Setting default real paths during installation